 You can claim Swiss accident insurance while travelling abroad.
 If you become injured while outside of Switzerland, you must inform your employer immediately.
 Once this is done, most accident insurers will provide for the cost of any treatments you might receive from doctors and hospitals, up to a maximum of double what the cost would have been for similar treatments in Switzerland.

 Once you have successfully claimed Swiss accident insurance, you are entitled to a number of benefits.
 These range from non-cash benefits to the coverage of treatment costs.
-The type of benefit you receive is dependent on the injury you receive and the amount of treatment you require.
+The type of benefit you receive is dependent on the injury you sustain and the amount of treatment you require.

-Swiss accident insurance will cover the cost of appropriate treatment related to the injury you sustained.
+Swiss accident insurance will cover the cost of appropriate treatment related to the injury you sustain.
 This covers the first point of medical contact, all the way to rehabilitation treatments such as prescribed spa treatments or rehabilitation equipment.
 This cost is also covered abroad and continues once you return to Switzerland.

 Any cash payments that you may receive as part of Swiss accident insurance are based on the gross salary from your latest job, the same figure that is used when calculating contributions to your pension.
 Typically, this means that you will almost always receive a maximum salary while you are injured.
-This amount is capped to 148.200 Swiss francs a year or 406 a day.
+This amount is capped to 148.200 Swiss francs a year or 406 francs a day.

-If you become incapable of working due an accident that was sustained at work.
-You are eligible to take out daily cash benefits that amount to up to 80 percent of your salary, depending on the degree of incapacity.
+If you become incapable of working due an accident that was sustained at work, you are eligible to take out daily cash benefits that amount to up to 80 percent of your salary, depending on the degree of incapacity.
 These payments are made every day, beginning three days after your accident.
 People who are unemployed receive the same amount of benefit that is given through unemployment benefits or other forms of welfare.
 These payments are maintained until you have recovered fully from the accident, or you begin claiming disability insurance.

 In some cases, a person who is claiming accident insurance may require further treatment or assistance to support their condition.
 This is provided by the Swiss helplessness allowance.
 You can claim this allowance if it is decided that your condition requires permanent assistance from a third party in order to accomplish basic tasks.

-If you are not expected to recover entirely or not for a long time, you can claim an invalidity pension.
+If you are not expected to recover entirely, or not for a long time, you can claim an invalidity pension.
 The amount you may receive is up to 80 percent of your salary, depending on the level of disability.
 If you claim this pension and then reach the age when you can claim old-age pension, the invalidity pension is reduced to 90 percent of the difference between your salary and old age pension and is then paid alongside.

 If your accident involved you sustaining a dramatic and major physical, mental or psychological injury, then you may claim a lump sum to be compensated.
 Injuries may include the loss of limbs or vital organs, para or quadriplegia or becoming deaf or blind.
 Contact your employer or accident insurance provider for more details.
 If you believe that a lump sum is due but is not being offered, it is recommended to consult a lawyer.

-If a family member has passed away as a result of an accident that is covered by Swiss accident and occupational disease insurance, then you are entitled to a survivor's pension.
+If a family member has passed away as a result of an accident that is covered by Swiss accident and occupational diseases insurance, then you are entitled to a survivor's pension.
 This is a pension that is paid to the spouse and children of the person who is deceased.

 It is calculated as a percentage of the salary of the deceased.
 Widows, widowers and civil partners receive 40 percent of their salary, a child who has lost their father or mother 15 percent, or a child who has been orphaned 25 percent.
 This amount is capped to a total of 70 percent of the deceased’s income.
 The policy ends if the spouse gets married again, the claimant dies, or when the child reaches the age of 19 (or 25 if they are still in education).

-If a family member passes away while receiving an invalidity pension, the policy is usually paid to widows and children as a lump sum in the same manner as a second and third pillar pension.
+If a family member passes away while receiving an invalidity pension, the policy is usually paid to widows and children as a lump sum in the same manner as a second or third pillar pension.